This post about 10 ways to eat gluten-free on a budget contains affiliate links.

 So Can You Eat Gluten-Free on a Budget?

 Yes, absolutely.
 You CAN do it!

 Just remember to spend your hard earned money on creating health, not feeding illness.
-Rid of expensive supplements, cook more at home (eat out less) and shop strategically (and don’t forget to read my post about where you can find gluten-free coupons and deals!).
+Rid of expensive supplements, cook more at home (eat out less), eat those plant-based foods, and shop strategically (and don’t forget to read my post about where you can find gluten-free coupons and deals!).

 As a good rule of thumb, always be sure to care more about your farmer than your pharmacist.